A Programme for Fast-Paced Data Management

 Applying to the Business Intelligence Programme is quick and easy.
-Just complete these two steps:
+During the application period you need complete these two steps:

 Specific Entry Requirements

-- Completed bachelor’s degree in Statistics, Economics, Business Administration, Computer Science, Information Science or Informatics comprising at least 180 credits (60 credits = 1 academic year full-time study), or an equivalent degree.
-It is also possible to apply if you are currently completing the final year of studies leading to such a degree.
+- Completed bachelor’s degree in Statistics, Economics, Business Administration, Computer Science, Information Science or Informatics equal to a Swedish Bachelor degree comprising at least 180 credits (60 credits = 1 academic year full-time study), or an equivalent degree.

 - Documented English language proficiency equivalent to English B/English 6 at Swedish upper-secondary school (more information below).